-According to the history of Malaga, the Cathedral is located within the former walls of the Moorish fortress and where the Mosque used to be.
-Malaga Cathedral was build between mid of 1500, and mid of 1700 and the architecture is influenced by the Rennaisaince and Baroque styles.
+According to the history of Malaga, the Cathedral is located within the ancient walls of the Moorish fortress and where the Mosque used to be.
+Malaga Cathedral was build between the mid-1500, and the Renaissance and Baroque styles influence the mid-1700 and the architecture.
 The Cathedral has only one Bell Tower because of the lack of funds (due to different reasons which are not agreed on) and is called “La Manquita” – one-armed woman.
-The Cathedral is the second highest building in Andalusia and will provide you with great views over Malaga and the sea.
+The Cathedral is the second-highest building in Andalusia and will provide you with great views over Malaga and the sea.
 We climbed all 200 steps and found it all worth it.
-There are two stages to climbing, so you will have a little break if you need it.
+There are two stages to climbing so you will have a little break if you need it.
 This tour is guided, and your guide will tell you a little bit of the Cathedral’s history.
 The entrance cost 6 euro, and you buy tickets at the Cathedral entrance.
 If you only want to visit the Cathedral and the museum, the ticket costs 5 euro.
 The gardens of the Cathedral have free admission.
 You get all the tickets at the entrance of the Cathedral.
-Whether you will go inside or not take a walk around the Cathedral and you will see it in all its pride and glory.
+Whether you will go inside or not take a walk around the Cathedral, and you will see it in all its pride and glory.
 There are also many restaurants around the Cathedral where you can have a glass of Cava or Sangria and watch people rushing by.

-You can go on a guided walking tour if you want to learn Malaga’s history and see a few places that tourist might not find on their own.
-The tour with Viator includes entrance to the Cathedral.
-You can find availability and prices for the tour here.
+You can go on a guided walking tour if you want to learn Malaga’s history and see a few places that tourists might not find on their own.
+The tour with Viator includes an entrance to the Cathedral.

 2. Segway tour – see Malaga’s highlights

 If you want to get a quick overview of the city, take a segway tour.
-You will learn a little bit of history of the town and pass by some of the main attractions that you can explore later.
-The journey we took started next to the Cathedral and guided us through the Alameda Park up the top of Alcazaba.
+You will learn a little bit of the history of the town and pass by some of the main attractions that you can explore later.
+The journey we took started next to the Cathedral and guided us through Alameda Park up to the top of Alcazaba.
 You will not be able to enter the fortress on the segway tour, but you can always come back for it.
-You can check availability and price for segway tour here.
-The tour is the same as we took.
-Or you can try a scooter tour with Get Your Guide (same route).

 4. Roman Theatre